codexcoder21/QuickTestRunner/README.md

 If the log file ends with `.xml` an XML report is created.
 If it ends with `.html`, the report will be an HTML file.

-The program recursively searches the provided directory for every `quicktest.kts` file, compiles them and runs all top level functions.
+The program recursively searches the provided directory for every `test.kts` file, compiles them and runs all top level functions.
 A test passes if it completes without throwing an exception.